Jeonse vs. Monthly Rent in 2026 — The Real Math Behind Which One Actually Wins

 Q1.
 If I pay the entire jeonse deposit in cash, is jeonse always the better option?

-Even with 100% own capital, you have to factor in opportunity cost.
-A 500 million KRW deposit parked in a savings account would earn 17.5 million KRW per year (at 3.5%).
-If the rent savings outweigh that opportunity cost, jeonse wins; if not, monthly rent does.
+Even if you use 100% of your own cash, you still need to count the opportunity cost.
+A 500 million KRW deposit in a savings account would earn 17.5 million KRW per year (at 3.5%).
+If the rent savings are larger than that opportunity cost, jeonse wins; if not, monthly rent does.

 Q2.
 Where can I check the jeonse conversion rate?

-You can find it on the Korea Real Estate Board's Real Estate Statistics Information System (reb.or.kr) or the Ministry of Land, Infrastructure and Transport's actual transaction price portal.
-It's updated quarterly.
+You can check it through the Korea Real Estate Board's Real Estate Statistics Information System (reb.or.kr) or the Ministry of Land, Infrastructure and Transport's actual transaction price portal.
+The data is updated quarterly.

 Q3.
 How do I calculate semi-jeonse?